-Upon completion of the course the students will be able to
+Upon completion of this course, the student will be able to:

-- 1. Master core concepts and methods from ecological and physical sciences and their application in environmental problem solving. - 2.
-Master core concepts and methods from economic, political, and social analysis as they pertain to the design and evaluation of environmental policies and institutions. - 3.
-Appreciate the ethical, cross-cultural, and historical context of environmental issues and the links between human and natural systems. - 4.
-Understand the transnational character of environmental problems and ways of addressing them, including interactions across local to global scales. - 5.
-Apply systems concepts and methodologies to analyze and understand interactions between social and environmental processes. - 6.
-Reflect critically about their roles and identities as citizens, consumers and environmental actors in a complex, interconnected world. - 7.
-Demonstrate proficiency in quantitative methods, qualitative analysis, critical thinking, and written and oral communication needed to conduct high-level work as interdisciplinary scholars and/or practitioners.
+- 1. Demonstrate core concepts and methods from ecological and physical sciences and their application in environmental problem solving. - 2.
+Identify concepts and methods from economic, political, and social analysis as they pertain to the design and evaluation of environmental policies and institutions. - 3.
+Distinguish the ethical, cross-cultural, and historical context of environmental issues and the links between human and natural systems. - 4.
+Analyze the transnational character of environmental problems and ways of addressing them, including interactions across local to global scales. - 5.
+Prioritize and analyses the social issues. - 6.
+Integrate the environmental principles in the projects undertaken in field of engineering and technology.

-Unit I - INTRODUCTION - ENVIRONMENTAL STUDIES & ECOSYSTEMS
+UNIT I - INTRODUCTION - ENVIRONMENTAL STUDIES & ECOSYSTEMS

 Environment Definition, Scope and importance; Ecosystem, Structure and functions of ecosystem.
 Energy flow, Food chains and food webs, Ecological succession.
 Classification of ecosystem.
-Forest ecosystem, Grassland Ecosystem, Desert ecosystem, Aquatic ecosystems (ponds, streams, lakes, rivers, oceans, estuaries).
+Forest ecosystem, Grass and Ecosystem, Desertecosystem, Aquatic ecosystems (ponds, streams, lakes, rivers, oceans, estuaries).

-Unit II - NATURAL RESOURCES - RENEWABLE AND NON-RENEWABLE RESOURCES
+UNIT II - NATURAL RESOURCES - RENEWABLE AND NON-RENEWABLE RESOURCES forests, biodiversity and tribal populations.

-Natural resources - Renewable and Non - Renewable resources.
-Land resources and land use change, Land degradation, soil erosion and desertification.
-Forest resources -Deforestation: Causes and impacts due to mining, dam building on environment, forests, biodiversity and tribal populations.
 Water resources- Use and over-exploitation of surface and ground water, floods, droughts, conflicts over water.
-Use of alternate energy sources, growing energy needs case studies.
+Use of alternate energy sources, growing energy needs, case studies.
 Role of an individual in conservation of natural resources.
 Equitable use of resources for sustainable lifestyles.